 A common misconception is that an aerial needs to be completely flat.
 They can be mounted as an inverted Vee, an inverted L, a sloper, dog legged or in just about any configuration to fit them into the space you have available.

 You are free to collect your new aerial from M0CVO Antennas but please telephone first to ensure we have what you want in stock.
-This is for cash purchases only and you will not need to pay postage charges.
+This is for cash or card purchases only and you will not need to pay postage charges.

 How much RF power can M0CVO Antennas products handle?